Difference Between Two Stroke and Four Stroke - A Complete Guide

 • The piston which moves downwards will create a vacuum that sucks the fuel and air inside the engine through the intake valve which is opened in this process.

-• In this compression stroke, the piston will now moves from down position (bottom dead center BDC) to top position (TDC top dead center)
+• In this compression stroke, the piston will now move from the down position (bottom dead center BDC) to the top position (TDC top dead center)

 • Exhaust value will be closed